Ground Rule Index:

 You should be looking to help others, too: besides being good for the community, it is good for your grade.
 You are NOT graded down for expressing needs for help: to be clear about where the holes are in our preparation and to be proactive are positive.
 Lots of people have lots of questions about this course.
 Lots of topics need to be spiraled through, with more questions and a bit more understanding in each pass.
 Do not be shy with questions!

-Piazza is an experiment for us at Loyola, though it has been used enthusiastically by tens of thousands of students in other universities.
+I am still experimenting with the best use of the features in Piazza.
 Suggestions for optimizing its use in our learning community are highly encouraged.
 More detailed information on the use of Piazza with this course is below in Homework/Piazza.

-Do not forget office hours; Look them up; make a separate appointment if that works better: Sitting down together and discussing an issue in depth, maybe pointing and drawing diagrams, is still very useful!
-Somtimes students need to loop through a topic many times, gaining a bit each time.
+Do not forget my office hours; Look them up; make a separate appointment if that works better: Sitting down together and discussing an issue in depth, maybe pointing and drawing diagrams, is still very useful!
+Sometimes students need to loop through a topic many times, gaining a bit each time.
+With Zoom we can draw pictures online, too.

 Foundation: